Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 Botulinum toxin in the postoperative period

-About three to four weeks after the surgery, when the swelling has significantly subsided, the application of Botox on the forehead, glabella, and crow's feet complements the result harmoniously.
-The expression wrinkles that the lifting does not address are softened, and the overall result becomes even more impressive.
+About three to four weeks after the surgery, when the swelling has significantly subsided, the application of Botox on the forehead, glabella, and crow's feet complements the result naturally.
+The expression wrinkles that the facelift does not address are softened, and the overall result becomes even more impressive.
 This combination of structural surgery with simple periodic maintenance is, in my opinion, the smartest strategy for ageing gracefully.
 In my clinic, we have a team of dermatologists who can administer Botox for you.

 The consultation is the most important moment of the entire process.
 I dedicate time to understand not only your anatomy but also your desires, expectations, and fears.
 I examine each structure of your face and neck, identify the specific signs of ageing you present, and explain exactly what I can improve.